DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 Link state and MTU change are network interface specific operations usually done via ifconfig.
-The request is initiated from the kernel side (in the context of the ifconfig process) and handled by the user space Intel® DPDK application.
+The request is initiated from the kernel side (in the context of the ifconfig process) and handled by the user space DPDK application.
 The application polls the request, calls the application handler and returns the response back into the kernel space.

 The application handlers can be registered upon interface creation or explicitly registered/unregistered in runtime.